tubone24/update_release/README.md

   - If If this item is set, the prerelease is overridden.
 - isAppendBody
   - If true, append body text on old one.
+- body_path
+  - Path to file with new body text.

 ### Outputs
 - id